Migrate Your LogPipeline From HTTP to OTLP

 Delete the old LogPipeline:

-shellkubectl delete logpipeline my-old-pipeline
+shellkubectl delete logpipeline my-http-pipeline

 Result